MeltPoolDG/MeltPoolDG/README.md

 # MeltPoolDG

-:warning: [WIP] This project is work in progress.
+:warning: [WIP] This project is work in progress since 2021.

 The code is available upon request (magdalena.schreter@tum.de).
 Impressions will be shared on our [YouTube channel](https://www.youtube.com/channel/UCNZqFRMi-bBMaDMXC38AehA).